 - You should only use products that are made with biodegradable ingredients that will break down in a natural environment, as opposed to persistent synthetic chemicals which can build up.
 Ask questions - are your cleaning products, including those used daily, like dishwasher detergents really non-toxic and fully biodegradable.

 - To ensure that the products that pass through your septic system and into the environment won't have a negative impact, it is important to look for a verification from a third-party such as Ecocert or The Environmental Working Group.
 This way you can be sure that the products you choose are actually better for the environment and aren't simply making unsubstantiated "green" claims for branding.
 Look at the Environmental Working Group's Healthy Cleaning Guide's ranking to choose products that are best for your septic system.

 Septic safe cleaning products list

 Septic systems are delicate.
 Just two gallons of chlorine bleach can kill off the functioning bacteria in a 1,000-gallon septic tank.

 While a small amount of the wrong chemicals can wreak havoc on your system, most all-natural cleaners are septic safe.
-Use non-chlorine, non-ammonia, non-antibacterial, non-toxic, and biodegradable cleaning products to help keep your septic system in working order.
+Use non-chlorine, non-ammonia, non-antibacterial, non-toxic, and biodegradable, natural cleaning products to help keep your septic system in working order.